Jella Haase

-Jella Haase (born 27 October 1992) is a German actress.
-She began acting in theatre at a very early age.
+Jella Haase (Berlin, October 26, 1992) is a German actress, known internationally for her leading role in the Netflix comedy-drama spy series Kleo.
 Her film credits include Lollipop Monster, Fack ju Göhte and Combat Girls.
 She has also appeared on the television shows Polizeiruf 110 and Alpha 0.7 – Der Feind in dir.
 She won the Bavarian Film Award for Best Young Actress in 2012, the Günter Strack Television Award in 2013 and earned a nomination at the German Film Awards in 2014.

-Biography
+Early life and education

 Haase was born in Berlin-Kreuzberg.
 Her mother is a dentist.

+Career

 Haase began her career as a child actor in drama theatre.
-In 2009, she made her film debut in the short film Der letzte Rest at age 15.
+In 2009, she made her film debut in the short film Der letzte Rest at age 17.

 Her first major role was in the television film Mama kommt!
 It was followed by other TV productions, including two appearances in Polizeiruf 110.
 In 2010, she starred in six episodes of Alpha 0.7 – Der Feind in dir.

 In 2011, she appeared in the movie Men in the City 2.
 She also had a leading role in David Wnendt's film about neo-Nazis, Combat Girls, where she appeared with Alina Levshin and Gerdy Zint.
 For this role, and also for the 2011 Ziska Riemann's directorial debut film Lollipop Monster, she received the Bavarian Film Award for Best Young Actress in 2012.

 In 2013, she played an underage prostitute who films herself having sex with judges to blackmail them, in the film Puppenspieler.
 She also received the Günter-Strack-Television Award in June 2013 for Best Actress.
 In the same year, she played teenager Chantal Ackermann in the comedy film Fack ju Göhte directed by Bora Dağtekin.
 For her role, she was nominated for the German Film Award for Best Actress in a Supporting Role in 2014.